owncloud/ocis/services/settings/README.md

 ## Caching

-When using `SETTINGS_STORE_TYPE=metadata`, the settings service caches the results of queries to the `system-storage` for providing faster responses.
+When using `SETTINGS_STORE_TYPE=metadata`, the settings service caches the results of queries against the storage backend for providing faster responses.
+The content of this cache is independent of the cache used in the `storage-system` service as it caches directory listing and settings content stored in files.

 The store used for the cache can be configured using the `SETTINGS_CACHE_STORE` environment variable.
 Possible stores are: